w4bo/AA2627-unibo-mldm/slides/dt.md

 The methods for estimating the generalization error are:

-- __Optimistic approach:__ e'(t) = e(t)
+- __Optimistic approach:__ $e'(t) = e(t)$
 - __Pessimistic approach__
 - __Minimum Description Length (MDL)__
 - __Using the test set:__ The generalization error is equal to the error on the test set.

-    * Normally, the test set is obtained by extracting from the initial training set 1/3 of the records
+    - Normally, the test set is obtained by extracting from the initial training set 1/3 of the records
-    * It offers good results, but the risk is to work with a too small training set
+    - It offers good results, but the risk is to work with a too small training set

 # Occam's Razor